UPDATE 3/20/18: Visitor center hours and seasonal opening dates updated throughout.

-But some years, when the winter hasn’t been as snowy as this one, we’ve gotten plenty of hiking and running in during March and April, including last Easter’s run at low tide to Bar Island, and a hike later that same Sunday up to Champlain along Orange & Black Path, which ended with a memorable encounter with wild turkeys.
+But some years, when the winter hasn’t been as snowy as this one, we’ve gotten plenty of hiking and running in during March and April, including one Easter’s Day run at low tide to Bar Island, and a hike later that same Sunday up to Champlain along Orange & Black Path, which ended with a memorable encounter with wild turkeys.

 Acadia National Park basics for first-time visitors in springtime

 From the Acadia National Park Web site, here’s some information to help plan your trip:

 - Hulls Cove Visitors Center opens April 15, with a daily schedule of 8:30 a.m. to 4:30 p.m. through June 24, then longer hours for peak summer months.

 - Through April 14, the winter visitor center is over at the Bar Harbor Chamber of Commerce, at the corner of Cottage and Main Streets, 8 a.m. to 4 p.m. daily.

 - Thompson Island Information Center opens mid-May, hours vary.

 - Entrance fees aren’t charged until May, and the 7-day pass is $25 for a car (although there’s a Trump administration proposal to nearly triple this to $70), $20 for a motorcyclist, and $12 for a bicyclist or pedestrian.
 Year-round passes are $50, and there are free or discounted passes for seniors, the disabled, active duty military personnel or park volunteers.